BryanSchuetz/jekyll-deploy-gh-pages/README.md

         uses: BryanSchuetz/jekyll-deploy-gh-pages@master
 ```

 Clones the repo, builds the site, and commits it back to the `gh-pages` branch of the repository.
 That's it.
-Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository — see caveats below.
+Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository—see caveats below.

 ## Caveats

-* `destination:` should be set to `./build` in your `_config.yml` file — as God demands.
+* `destination:` should be set to `./build` in your `_config.yml` file—as God demands.
 * A `Gemfile` is required.
 This must include `jekyll` and any other custom gems.